kleros/gtcr/README.md

 1. Clone this repo;
 2. Duplicate `.env.example` and rename it to `.env`.
 Fill the environment variables.
-3. Run `yarn` to install dependencies and then `yarn start` to start the dev server.
+3. Run `yarn` to install dependencies and then `yarn build:theme && yarn start` to start the dev server.

 ## Supporting New Field Types